 If believers, specifically church leaders (as was Titus, the original recipient), are to obey this Scripture we must understand what is meant by the word “factious.”
-Due to the King James Version’s rendering as “heretick,” many believers have understood this verse to apply merely to those who teach strange doctrine in the church.
+Due to the King James Version’s rendering as “heretick,” many believers have understood this verse to apply merely to those who teach strange doctrines in the church.
 However, its meaning is not limited to errant doctrine, but includes much more.

 What does hairetikos mean?

-Hairetikos, from which we get our word “heretic,” is used in Titus 3:10 and refers to a self-chosen party or sect, causing division, not necessarily heretical in the sense of holding false doctrine.
+Hairetikos, from which we get the word “heretic,” is used in Titus 3:10 and refers to a self-chosen party or sect, causing division, not necessarily heretical in the sense of holding false doctrine.
 It refers to one who is involved in “drawing disciples after him[self]” (Linquistic Key to the Greek New Testament).
 Strong’s Concordance renders it “schismatic.”